datacite/schema-docs/docs/appendices/appendix_1/resourceTypeGeneral.rst

 PeerReview
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** Evaluation of scientific, academic, or professional work by others working in the same field
+**Description:** Evaluation of scientific, academic, or professional work by others working in the same field.

 **Examples and Usage Notes:** https://doi.org/10.6084/m9.figshare.5742270